 Long was also one of 16 football student-athletes to earn the prestigious National Football Foundation Scholar-Athlete Awards, presented in New York City in early December.
 The award carried an $18,000 postgraduate scholarship, which Long intends to put toward medical school.

 Originally a walk-on, Long was placed on scholarship before his junior season and earned second-team All-America honors in 2012.
-He was a leading contender for first-team All-America honors before his injury this fall.
+He was a leading contender for first-team All-America honors before his injury in 2013.

-Long earned his degree in biological sciences/pre-medicine in December and is one of 19 seniors playing the bowl game as a graduate.
+Long earned his degree in biological sciences/pre-medicine in December and was one of 19 seniors participating the bowl game as a graduate.
 He also earned Academic All-Big Ten honors for the third consecutive season.

 The Nebraska offense gained better than 430 yards in 12 of 14 games and rushed for at least 250 yards eight times in 2012.